Darin755/Rawsonlinux/README.md

 #Rawson linux
-This is Rawsonlinux 20 "TRAPPIST"
+This is Rawsonlinux 20 "TRAPPIST_3"

 It is named after the TRAPPIST star system